 “Flow is the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.”(From Wikipedia: Flow))

 What was more impressive, though, was that even though unconsciously, I was using the same principles in my day to day work and activities!!!
-For example when I was learning how to drive a car, every stimulus should be processed in order to execute.
-Now, that I’m in a state of unconscious competence! (according the Four stages of competence model) for that skill (driving), a major part of driving a car for me (and for most drivers) operates in a flow-like state.
+For example, when I was learning how to drive a car, every stimulus should be processed in order to execute.
+Now, that I’m in a state of unconscious competence! (according to the Four stages of competence model) for that skill (driving), a major part of driving a car for me (and for most drivers) operates in a flow-like state.

 A Talk About Productivity

 My mode of work is the result of a “hybrid” model of organization, time management, and productivity, that shared common features with various schemes (Covey’s Time Management, Pomodoro Technique, Getting Things Done – GTD, Prioritization, and other).

 In this area, in the productivity area, in particular, I find more and more myself, to implement these 2 basic principles (in accordance and support with the methodological/practical framework I use for my doing my work!).

 Specifically, all the time it seems to me, that I employ the principles of:

-- detachment from opponent’s movement: Accordingly, this principle, in martial arts, states that you movement should be not interrupted or follow the movements of your opponents because, in such way, you provide the initiative of movement (attack or defense either way) and the advantage to you opponent.
+- detachment from opponent’s movement: Accordingly, this principle, in martial arts, states that your movement should be not interrupted or follow the movements of your opponents because, in such way, you provide the initiative of movement (attack or defense either way) and the advantage to your opponent.
 This has as the result, you to be trapped by his/hers movements.
 In martial arts, as in productivity or business, you should always (or try) to have the advantage and the initiation of activity (it is very important for you to be proactive in various situations*) and not disrupt your action or plans either from external parameters (calls, telephones, last time meetings, a quick advice to/from a coworker, etc.) or from internal (hunger, fatigue, etc.) but to follow your course of action without interruptions.